CoddyCo/ML-DL-/README.md

 ## Dataset
 The dataset used in this project is sourced from the paper's author on GitHub: [PubMed-RCT](https://github.com/Franck-Dernoncourt/pubmed-rct).
 The dataset includes multiple files such as `train.txt`, `dev.txt`, and `test.txt`.
-These files were preprocessed to ensure they meet the model’s input requirements.
-# for faster experimentation 10 or 20 percent dataset is generally used in some experiment even 10 percent of this smaller dataset is used for fitting.
+These files were preprocessed to ensure they meet the model’s input requirements. for faster experimentation 10 or 20 percent dataset is generally used in some experiment even 10 percent of this smaller dataset is used for fitting.
-# Helper functions for preparing data, creating vectorizers, and building models are defined.
+Helper functions for preparing data, creating vectorizers, and building models are defined.

 ## Modeling Experiments
-### --- Deep Learning Models ---
+--- Deep Learning Models ---
-### The deep learning models (Models 0-5) are trained sequentially.
+Models 0-5) are trained sequentially.

 ### 1. Model 0: Naive Base Model
 ### 2. Model 1: Token-based Conv1D